 Key Cons

-- Additional fees on deposits with cards
+- Additional fees apply to card deposits

 - Charges administrative fees after 50 weeks of inactivity